jappeace/jappeaceApplication/content/flask-docker-backend.md

 editors are already setup to handle them.

 # Docker
-My friends made it clear that it was of utmost importance we would jam our code into docker containers.
-I was pretty okay with that, but the way they spoke about deploying it was kind off, peculiar..
+Many members of the team stressed the importance of containerization.
+Jappie, being the only one that had worked intimately with this technology was quite happy with this development.
-They wanted to run docker container manually on rented VPS'es.
+What was rather surprising was the suggestion that the team ought to run these containers by hand on rented VPS'es.
-That's like saying you want to use this awesome technology which makes orchestration super easy and not use it for orchestration at all.
-I mean it's hard to argue against such ignorance so I didn't, instead I tried remaining in the problem domain (what do you want? not what do you envision as an implementation).
+Is docker not supposed to make orchestration more easy?
+Do there not exist many tools that build on top of docker to provide variances in orchestration?
+Such as docker-compose, docker swarm, appengine and Kubernetes?
+All these questions entered into Jappie's mind, but he felt arguing such ignorance would be a waste of his time.
+Once the team would start working with the containers they would see for themselves how easy orchestration is.
+The primary building block was in place anyway (docker) moving to another orchestration methodology will be easy.

+It was here that Jappie decided to pick up this task.
-I picked up this task because I already knew how to dockerize things and my other major task had just completed.
+He knew about docker from previous experience already, and his other major task had just finished.
-I wrote the little docker compose script, made a hello world in python and flask, put a unused Postgres container in the compose file for good measure, tested it out and it worked nicely.
+He started with a little hello world in python served through [flask](http://flask.pocoo.org/).
+The he put this in a docker container by writing a `Dockerfile`, and finally he wrote a little docker-compose script to attach an idle Postgres container which would be need later.
-All this was in the space of about an hour or two, including stuff such as setting up the project writing the `Dockerfile` etc.
+All this was done in the space of about an hour or two.
+Setting up docker isn't difficult.
 Then it was time for the next step, connecting flask to Postgres.

 # Flask
-Flask is built around the idea of micro-architectures.
+Flask is a micro framework.
-They give you stuff to do Rest with, and that's about it.
+It gives some Rest support, and that's about it.
 They sometimes provide some glue scripts that connect some projects to other projects, but there is no main monolithic architecture behind it.
+In stark contrast to [Django](https://www.djangoproject.com/), which has already done most things for you.

-This gives the project a big advantage in that they can have independent versioning, swap out some projects for other projects etc.
+This micro framework setup, gives the project a big advantage in that they can have independent versioning, and gives the capability to swap out some projects for others quite easily.
-The big disadvantage, as I found out, is that its fairly challenging to get into.
+The big disadvantage, as Jappie encountered, is that its fairly challenging to get into.
-In fact it's hard.
+One may even say it's hard to get started.
+The reason for this is that gluing the ORM to the framework has to be done by hand.

-The thing I wanted was pretty basic, an ORM that can handle migrations for me.
+Jappie wanted to have an ORM to handle migrations and describe the model in.
-Those are the things any project basically needs, an ORM to do data (unless you're a fan of NoSQL, but if we were we wouldn't have had this issue), and a protocol to communicate through.
-Generally http and Rest because [of many good things](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).

-I just went over example, through example, each of which had some other problem.
-Untill I found this large
-[bootstrapping script](https://github.com/davidism/basic_flask) which was about 5 years old.
+The thing that ended up working for Jappie was this [bootstrapping script](https://github.com/davidism/basic_flask) which was about 5 years old and of course outdated.
-I ended patching it up to to modern flask, and put it into a docker container.
+But Jappie managed to get [it running](https://github.com/jappeace/basic_flask), by googling errors, and stripping features.